AriFordsham/GHCWiki/more-depth.md

 - Reading a nightly snapshot build log

-- Understanding the ddump flags, and walkthrough of a Haskell example
+- Understanding the ddump flags, and walkthrough of a Haskell example -- Kim-Ee

 - Profiling for closing space leaks